Skip to main content

 Jail & Inmate Records

-The Prince George's County Correctional Center in Upper Marlboro serves as the primary detention facility for residents and others arrested in Prince Georges County.
+The Prince George's County Correctional Center in Upper Marlboro is the primary detention facility for residents and others arrested in Prince Georges County.
 The booking process includes fingerprinting, photographing, and recording personal information of detainees.
 An online portal maintained by the county allows the public to search for information about individuals currently in custody.
 Visitation at the facility follows specific schedules and security protocols that visitors must observe.

 Arrest Records